 Will the Unitary Patent replace the existing European Patent (EP) system?

 No, the EP system, as set out by the European Patent Convention (EPC), will remain in force; instead, patentees will be able to opt for either a Unitary Patent or an EP on grant of a patent by the EPO.
-Patentees can not choose to file both; however, it will be possible to combine both schemes by taking a Unitary Patent for the participating member states and a regular EP patent for one or more of the other EPC signatories.
-However, ‘classical’ EP patents will fall under the jurisdiction of the new court system, unless the proprietor instructs the EPO to ‘opt-out’ the patent from the new court arrangements (see Do I have to bring my dispute before the Unified Patent Court?).
+It will be possible to combine both schemes by taking a Unitary Patent for the participating member states and a regular EP patent for one or more of the other EPC signatories.
+However, classical EP patents will fall under the jurisdiction of the new court system, unless the proprietor decides to ‘opt-out’ the patent from the new court arrangements (see Do I have to bring my dispute before the Unified Patent Court?).

 How will the two European patent systems differ?